-🎯 What is Prompt Engineering?
+🎯 What is prompt engineering?

 Imagine asking a human assistant: "Do something about marketing."
-You'd probably get something vague and unsuitable.
-Now imagine saying: "Write a 3-month marketing plan for a B2B SaaS startup with a budget of $5,000/month, targeting small and medium businesses."
+You would probably get something vague and unsuitable.
+Now, imagine saying: "Write a 3-month marketing plan for a B2B SaaS startup with a budget of €5,000/month, targeting French SMBs."
 The difference is obvious.

 With AI, it's exactly the same.
 A good prompt can multiply the quality of the response by 10.

-The Evolution of Prompting
+The evolution of prompting

 | Period | Approach | Result |